wallacebrf/Synology-to-TrueNAS/README.md

 <br>
 <li>Setup two factor authentication</li>
 <ul>
-<li>Under your user(s) click on the user name in the upper right and select <strong>Two-Factor Authentication</strong> and generate a QR code to use in an app like Microsoft Authenticator or your prerferred app.
+<li>Under your user(s) click on the user name in the upper right and select <strong>Two-Factor Authentication</strong> and generate a QR code to use in an app like Microsoft Authenticator or your preferred app.
 You will need to generate this QR code for all of the users who will need Web GUI access.</li>
 <li><strong>System --> Advanced Settings --> Global Two Factor Authentication – Configure</strong></li>
 <li>Turn on 2FA and set time window to 1.
 If using passwords for SSH, check the option to also use 2FA for SSH.</li>
 </ul>